 - Any business that provides warranties on its work for a fixed period of time, before or after the end date.
 For example, roofing contractors, pest controllers, auto repairs, etc

 - Any business that offers time-limited certification services.
-For example, health and safety consultants, first aid training providers.
+For example, health and safety consultants, and first aid training providers.

-- Dentists, opticians and other health professionals
+- Dentists, opticians, and other health professionals

 - Veterinarians reminding pet owners that vaccinations are due

 - Providers and distributors of fixed period subscription products (eg magazines, book clubs) – although later, we’ll look at kinds of subscription businesses that SHOULDN’T send automated reminders…